FlRiver/3DPAN-CIL/README.md

 # 3DPAN-CIL
-The code is about to be released
+The complete code will be released soon.